 The Default Link Mapping subfield is set to 1 if the TID-To-Link Mapping element represents the default TID-to-link mapping.
 Otherwise, it is set to 0.

+The Mapping Switch Time Present subfield is set to 1 if the Mapping Switch Time field is present and 0 otherwise.

+The Expected Duration Present subfield is set to 1 if the Expected Duration field is present and 0 otherwise.

 The Link Mapping Presence Indicator subfield indicates whether the Link Mapping Of TID n field is present

 in the TID-To-Link Mapping element (i.e., it identifies the TID(s) for which the mapping is provided in the